lue-bird/elm-state-interface-experimental/README.md

     |> Web.domRender
 : Interface Int
 ```
-Anywhere a type used for an interface has data it can come back with.

 If we only "perform actions" without any events getting set back, we get the type
 ```elm